Why we like it

 - Vast untouched landscapes with little to no human interferences.

-For an authentic cultural experience visit the semi-nomadic Himba people who have largely kept their traditions and culture in the seclusion of Kaokoveld.
-Unique desert-adapted wildlife call this area home and nowhere else are your chances higher to see one of the last free-roaming black rhinos in the whole of Africa!
+For an authentic cultural experience, visit the semi-nomadic Himba people who have largely kept their traditions and culture in the seclusion of Kaokoveld.
+Unique desert-adapted wildlife calls this area home, such as desert elephants and giraffes, while there is nowhere in Africa that gives you a higher chance of seeing one of the last remaining black rhinos on the continent.
+If you’re looking for an intimate safari experience, then look no further.

 Etosha National Park